3D scanning solutions

 Few tutorials and community support compared to other tools

-3DCoat comes with a lifetime commercial license and is free for universities, schools, and educational organizations.
+3DCoat comes with a lifetime commercial license and costs just €1 for universities, schools, and other educational organizations.

 Geomagic Freeform